Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 ## Create a query

-Define a query, determine how the data may be accessed and by whom, allow write operations, and, if necessary, insert placeholders to represent any desired variables.
+Define a query and determine how the data may be accessed and by whom.
+Besides, you can allow write operations, and, if necessary, insert placeholders to represent any desired variables.
 The queries must be written in SQL syntax, and therefore SQL knowledge is required.

 #### Prerequisites